Japanese Course Descriptions

 Prereq: 378.116 or equivalent.

 Training in spoken and written language, increasing their knowledge of more complex patterns.
 At completion, students will have a working knowledge of about 250 Kanji.
 4.5 credits.
-Spring 2017 syllabus
+Fall 2017 syllabus

 378.315-316 Third Year Japanese (H)

 Emphasis shifts toward reading, while development of oral-aural skills also continues apace.
 The course presents graded readings in expository prose and requires students to expand their knowledge of Kanji, grammar, and both spoken and written vocabulary.
 3 credits.
 Fall 2017 syllabus

 378.396 Fundamentals in Japanese Grammar (H)

 This course is designed for students who have already studied first-year Japanese grammar and wish to develop a thorough knowledge of Japanese grammar in order to advance all aspects of language skills to a higher level.
 It is also appropriate for graduate students who need to be able to read materials written in Japanese.
 2 credits.
 Not offered every semester.

 Prereq: 378.316 or equivalent.